dhalavach/nodejs2023Q2-service-updated/README.md

 ## Testing

-After installing the dependencies, building the images, and starting the containers, open new terminal and run:
+After installing the dependencies, pulling or building the images, and starting the containers, open new terminal and run:

 ```
 npm run test